dsa-ou/allowed/docs/contribution.md

 ## Thank You

 If this all feels a bit too overwhelming, don't worry!
 There is more to a project than just code.
-You can still contribute by reporting bugs, suggesting new features, or helping to improve the documentation.
-You can do this by opening or commenting on an issue via the project's [issue tracker](https://github.com/dsa-ou/allowed/issues).
+You can contribute in [other ways](../README.md).

 Feel free to reach out on the project's [discussion forum](https://github.com/dsa-ou/allowed/discussions) if you have any questions or need help getting started.
 M269 students may prefer to post to the module's 'Technical Forum' for further guidance.